acd02/utils/README.md

 Methods available on the `Box` object are:

 - `map`, takes your value as an argument, allowing you to update it safely
+- `flatMap`, if value is defined, calls the function you give on the item in the Box and returns its result
 - `filter`, takes your value as an argument, allowing you to return a predicate
 - `fold`, takes two functions
   - a first function that will get executed if the value is `undefined` or `null`, allowing you to return a fallback value.